sudosoph/docs/content/how-to/install-a-new-proxy.md

 	        }
 	    ],

 Note that different proxies have different ways of specifying the image.
-You can also do this using CLI with the command [append](/docs/cli/#section-append).

 ## 2) Deploy your new configuration
-Whether you alter the section.config.json with the GUI or the CLI, you're going to need a section.io engineer to actually deploy the new configuration.
+Once you've made the above changes to your configuration files, you're going to need a section.io engineer to deploy the new configuration.
 Once you've changed the config.json file to your liking, please send us a [support ticket](https://support.section.io/hc/en-us/requests/new) so we can push those changes live for you.